 Nonjudicial States and MERS Foreclosures

-Some nonjudicial states, such as Washington and Oregon, have determined that MERS does not have the right to foreclose in those states as well.
-The Washington Supreme Court and the Oregon Court of Appeals both ruled recently that MERS is not considered a beneficiary under state law.
-Therefore, MERS can no longer nonjudicially foreclose a deed of trust in those states since it does not own the debt.
+Some nonjudicial states, such as Washington, have determined that MERS does not have the right to foreclose in those states as well.
+The Washington Supreme Court ruled that MERS is not considered a beneficiary under state law.
+Therefore, MERS can no longer nonjudicially foreclose a deed of trust in that state since it does not own the debt.

 MERS's Solution: No More Foreclosures in Its Name